Bleeding Dry - Microtransactions in Video Games

 Seemingly every game from a big publisher this past year has had some form of micro-transactions in it, excluding Bethesda which was surprisingly less malicious this year if you don't mention their Fallout mod thing.
 There were, of course, plenty of games that came out in 2017 without micro-transactions, but the ones that were big and newsworthy often sported some method for players to pay extra money.
 There was one method in particular that seemed to take hold in 2017.

 Lottery boxes, or loot crates as they're sometimes called, are the new standard when it comes to in-game purchases.
 They're not really new, though.
 I've known about these types of items that have existed in the free-to-play MMO games for years.
-I also knew that these items were big money makers.
+I also knew that these items were big money-makers.
 It was inevitable that this sort of digital item would make its way in to mainstream games once they started putting micro-transactions in games you had to buy to play.

 overwatchboxes-1024x576.jpg

 Why are they so successful?
 You could probably figure that out on your own just from the name, but I'll point it out anyway.
 The rewards of each box differ, drastically.
-In all forms of loot crates, there is a chance you could win an item that has something extremely, rare, or powerful, or cool-looking that you can use to "enhance" your experience or make your character better in some way.
+In all forms of loot crates, there is a chance you could win an item that has something extremely, rare, powerful, or cool-looking that you can use to "enhance" your experience or make your character better in some way.
 The rest of it is trash.
 Loot crates create their own economy with how much in-game trash they generate.
 It causes a supply/demand scenario and inflates the value of the "rare" items by actually making them rare in comparison to all the junk items that come with it.
 This false sense of value from the possible reward is then projected onto the box itself, which can be quickly and easily purchased for a very small fee.

 What does this sound like to you?
 To me, it sounds like Economics 101 from the perspective of a nickel slot machine, where you pay a very small fee for the chance to win big, however, most of what you get back is just more incentive to keep playing as you slowly pump change into the machine.
 Except here, the rewards are not money, just in-game items that can't be used in any other game or anywhere else.
-The items themselves can range from collectibles to small cosmetic details, to more impactful cosmetic details like full costumes, to gameplay changing gear that adjusts the abilities of your character in the game.
+The items themselves can range from collectibles to small cosmetic details, to more impactful cosmetic details like full costumes, to gameplay-changing gear that adjusts the abilities of your character in the game.
 Though loot crates were in dozens of games this year, the rewards they offer and the methods in which this loot is obtained differ from game to game.

 8-3-2017-7-28-41-PM-1024x576.png

 Most frequently, you cannot buy these loot crates directly.
 Instead, each game has its own in-game currency that you need to use to get before you can begin buying items and boxes.
 Some games even have multiple types of currency you can buy.
-Injustice 2, for instance, had 3 different types of currency in the game that you could get by buying it in the game console's store or earning them over time by playing the game.
+Injustice 2, for instance, had 3 different types of currency in the game that you could get by buying it in the game console's store or earning it over time by playing the game.
 One currency, specifically for buying new color shaders for characters, was extremely hard to come by through gameplay alone, so you were expected to buy more of it.
 The other, less-rare currencies were easier to get by playing the game, or by simply opening the loot crates that were relentlessly awarded to you.
 These less-rare currencies could then be used to buy more loot boxes and continue the cycle.
 There's a reason it's done this way, so I have to ask: What does this all sound like to you?

 Why Does it Matter?

 As I've been indiscreetly hinting, this all sounds a lot like gambling, doesn't it?
-You have to buy the in-game currency (casino chips) in order to pay in to this game of chance that may reward you with a big win or just give you enough spare change to keep playing and make you think the next big win is around the corner.
+You have to buy the in-game currency (casino chips) in order to pay into this game of chance that may reward you with a big win or just give you enough spare change to keep playing and make you think the next big win is around the corner.
 The argument against the gambling theory that has been used by the game publishers has often resorted to pointing out the fact that you can't actually win real money in any of these circumstances, only loot.
 I don't agree with that argument because it seems to be redefining the term "gambling" to mean that real money has to be a possible reward in order for it to truly be gambling.
 The problem is, they're somewhat right, as far as the law is concerned.
 In states like California, where gambling is illegal, there are still casinos and online gambling sites.
 How does this work?
 By having a weird currency exchange loophole where you aren't able to gamble with real money, you can gamble with fake Monopoly money you purchase from the casino, which you can then cash out later from someone else for something else, which can then be exchanged for cash.

 Some games have even gone so far as to mimic this very scenario by allowing players to buy and sell items from each other.
 For example, Player Unknown's Battlegrounds, arguably one of the biggest games of 2017, sells loot crates that contain cosmetic items like costumes for characters.
 These items vary in their rarity and can be sold to players through Steam, the game platform.
 Steam is not the one selling these items, so they're not affiliated in that way, but they can manage the exchange of in-game goods and real money.
 So, ostensibly, a person could buy some in-game currency to purchase a few loot crates for under $10, get a rare outfit, put that rare outfit on sale for $70 on Steam, and sell it for a huge profit.
 This has happened already and for a lot more money in some situations.
 That possibility for a big reward, though not necessarily endorsed by a game's developer, is certainly a motivator for someone to go and buy a bunch of lottery boxes in the hopes of getting something of value to sell for a profit.